congbangitiu/FurniScape/README.md

 - **Backend Development:** Utilize Node.js to create a secure and scalable server-side infrastructure, managing user authentication, product data, and transactions.

-- **Frontend Development:** Implement a dynamic and responsive user interface using React.js, with Redu✔ for efficient state management and A✔ios for seamless data fetching.
+- **Frontend Development:** Implement a dynamic and responsive user interface using React.js, with Redux for efficient state management and Axios for seamless data fetching.

 - **Architecture:** Adhere to the MVVM (Model-View-ViewModel) architectural pattern to separate the development of the graphical user interface from the business logic, enhancing code maintainability and scalability.

 - **Database Management:** Ensure data integrity and security with a robust database solution, efficiently handling large volumes of product and user information.

-- **API Integration:** Develop and integrate RESTful APIs to facilitate communication between the frontend and backend, ensuring a smooth and responsive user e✔perience.
+- **API Integration:** Develop and integrate RESTful APIs to facilitate communication between the frontend and backend, ensuring a smooth and responsive user experience.

 <!-- REASON -->